Some days, I feel like my head is going to explode.

 - While I live in Pennsylvania, one of the best resources I’ve found for working parents who homeschool is this list from Homeschooling in North Carolina.
 There are forums, essays and all sorts of help, from practical tips to simple reassurances that it CAN be done.

 - Homeschool Diner’s post, What if Both Parents Work or I Am A Single Parent?
 Can We Still Homeschool? is incredible.
 It’s from 2006, but I don’t find anything in it that’s not relevant to my life today!
 The best takeaway from this is the following question: “Are you willing to do whatever it takes to make it work?”
 There are many ideas here for what to do with your kids while you work.

 - I am a huge fan of the Pioneer Woman, Ree Drummond, an amazing homeschooling domestic diva.
 On the homeschooling section of her blog, one contributor, Heather, shared a reader question about Homeschooling When Both Parents Work, and the comments are full of fantastic advice.

 - Specifically if you own your own business, work freelance or otherwise set your own schedule, pick your times wisely.
-I’m writing the last bits of this post at 12:23 a.m., when my daughter is in bed.
-Tomorrow morning, I’ll get up earlier than I’d like to write a post for Man Vs. Debt while Ashar’s at a summer Lego day camp she signed up for.
-There is no way, though, that I can work during the two hours before dinner or before Ashar’s bedtime.
-There’s just way too much going on in our home for that.
+I originally finished this post at 12:30 a.m., when my son was in bed.
+The next morning, I got up earlier than I’d have liked to write a post for one of the websites I manage while my son went to a summer Lego day campp.
+There was no way, though, that I could work during the two hours before dinner or before Ashar’s bedtime when he was younger.
+There’s always been way too much going on in our home for that.
 So setting myself up to do so would only be inviting frustration.

 This is counterintuitive to what most productivity professionals suggest, but I am not a fan of setting “work hours” in long blocks if you work from home.
 I do have periods where Ashar knows I’m busy working – but there are two caveats.